Veterans Educational Benefits & Support

-We are dedicated to your success as you transition from military to college life, and will help to make sure you feel supported from your first contact with Central Maine Community College to graduation.
-Central Maine Community College is designated a military-friendly college by G.I.
-Jobs, the premier publication for military personnel transitioning into civilian life.
+We are dedicated to your success and will support you as you transition from military to college life, from your first contact with Central Maine Community College.
+CMCC offers in-state tuition rates for veterans, active-duty military personnel, spouses, and children.

 We are an approved institution for the training of veterans as well as the spouses and children of qualified veterans.
 Applicants eligible for veteran education benefits are encouraged to contact John Bowie, school certifying official (SCO) for veteran benefits as soon as they apply for admission.
 The SCO is located in the Office of Financial Aid and may be reached at firstname.lastname@example.org or by calling (207) 755-5432.

 Maine veterans and their families are strongly encouraged to also contact the Maine Bureau of Veterans Services to self-identify for purposes of applying for additional veteran education benefits offered through the State of Maine.
 We also encourage you to review the Maine Veteran’s Benefits and Resources Guide, which provides information on a broad range of benefits, services, and veterans-related organizations.

 Central Maine Community College participates in the following programs:

 - State of Maine Tuition Waiver and Fee Waiver Program